-From Solsteinhaus Lodge it’s steep climbs and rock scrambles north-westward towards Eppzirler Scharte Notch—the trail furiously works its way up to the notch that offers superb close-ups of Großer and Kleiner Solstein Peaks, the mighty western cornerstones of Nordkette Range.
-Beyond a scree cirque, a well-maintained trail switchbacks down and merges into lush Alpine meadows at an elevation of around 1,700 metres, taking you to charming Eppzirler Alm Alpine Pasture Hut with its tiny chapel.
-From there you begin your descent into Eppzirlertal Valley on a broad road that follows Gießenbach Brook across pristine Gießenbachklamm Ravine on a rugged trail.
-From Gießenbach the trail heads to Scharnitz, and across Hoher Sattel and through thinning forest to Leutasch/Ahrn.
+From the Solsteinhaus it’s steep climbs and rock scrambles north-westward towards Eppzirler Scharte.
+The trail works its way up to the ridge that offers superb close-ups of the Großer and Kleiner Solstein peaks, the mighty western cornerstones of the Nordkette Mountains.
+Beyond a scree cirque, a well-maintained trail switchbacks down and merges into lush alpine meadows at an elevation of around 1,700 metres, taking you to the charming Eppzirler hut with its tiny chapel.
+From there you begin your descent into Eppzirlertal Valley on a broad road that follows Gießenbach stream across the Gießenbachklamm ravine on a rugged trail.
+From Gießenbach the trail heads to Scharnitz, and across the Hoher Sattel and through thinning forest to Leutasch/Ahrn.

-Eagle View ·Step back in time and explore the remains of an old defensive stronghold: A mighty bulwark, the 17th century Porta Claudia, was built during the Thirty Years War under the reign of Claudia di Medici as a stronghold between Bavaria and Tirol.
-The once mighty bulwark was largely destroyed but some vaults and an imposing ditch still remain.
-With its weathered crags and pinnacles, Gießenbach Gorge is a spectacular natural sight.
+Eagle View ·Step back in time and explore the remains of an old defensive stronghold.
+A mighty bulwark, the 17th century Porta Claudia, was built during the Thirty Years War under the reign of Claudia di Medici as a stronghold between Bavaria and Tirol.
+The once mighty fortress was largely destroyed, but some vaults and an imposing ditch still remain.
+With its weathered crags and pinnacles, Gießenbachklamm ravine is a spectacular natural sight.
 In mid-summer, the creek is but a trickle.
-A viewing bench along the trail affords stunning views of rugged Karwendel Mountain Range.
+A viewing bench along the trail affords stunning views of rugged Karwendel Mountains.

-Eagle Kick ·Striking Große Arnspitze Peak is one of the most prominently recognizable peaks in the area, standing solitary between Wetterstein and Karwendel Ranges.
-It's a little long, a little steep and a little challenging getting to the top and the actual summit is a rock-scramble.
+Eagle Kick ·The striking Große Arnspitze mountain is one of the most prominently recognizable peaks in the area, standing alone between the Wetterstein and Karwendel Ranges.
+It's a little long, a little steep and a little challenging getting to the top, and the actual summit is a rock-scramble.
 But the scenic rewards?
-Far from little-they're gigantic!
-Savour one of the finest vantages for admiring the Bavarian foothills of the Alps, Walchensee Lake, rugged and lofty Karwendel and Wetterstein Mountain Ranges.
-And if you can ever move your eyes away from these mesmerizing mountains, a multitude of others demand your attention as well, from the Ötztal Alps to the Stubai Alps.
+They're breathtaking!
+Savour one of the finest vantages for admiring the Bavarian foothills of the Alps, Walchensee lake, the and rugged and lofty Karwendel and Wetterstein Mountains.
+If you can ever move your eyes away from these mesmerising mountains, a multitude of others demand your attention as well, from the Ötztal Alps to the Stubai Alps.